waku-org/specs/standards/core/rln-contract.md

 Deposit withdrawal is subject to the following conditions:
 - the owner of a membership MUST be able to withdraw their deposit;
+- any user except the membership owner MUST NOT be able to withdraw its deposit;
 - a deposit MUST be withdrawn in full;
-- any user except the membership owner MUST NOT be able to withdraw its deposit;
-- a withdrawal MUST fail if the membership is in any state other than _grace-period_, _expired_, or _erased-awaits-withdrawal_;
+- a withdrawal MUST fail if the membership is not in _GracePeriod_, _Expired_, or _ErasedAwaitsWithdrawal_;
-- any withdrawal MUST move the membership it into the _erased_ state.
+- any withdrawal MUST move the membership to _Erased_.

 ## Implementation Suggestions